Guide to Fall Alarms

 The cost of telecare services varies depending on the supplier and what features and benefits their products and services include.

-Telecare24 offers a personal fall alarm plan at a very competitive price without compromising the quality of its products and services.
+Telecare24 offers a digital fall alarm plan at a very competitive price without compromising on quality.
 The 24/7 monitoring service is manned by a dedicated team based right here in the UK, in the heart of Bristol.

 For wearable devices that are paired to a base unit, most fall sensors have a range of up to 200m from the base unit.
 This is the maximum distance you can be from the base unit while your fall sensor can still raise the alert when activated.